j-thepac/EuroAssignment/README.md

 1. Periodic Directory Listing:
 Periodically list the contents of the folder you are monitoring (e.g., every few seconds or minutes).Compare the current list of files with the previous list obtained during the previous iteration.
 2. Last FileTimestamp Method : Track of the last modification timestamp last file coming into the folder
+3. Since the input is already in JSON format , there is no overhead of converting to serializable format making it suitbale candidate .